wonma/100-days-of-code/log.md

 **Thoughts**
 I already learned a lot about the tags.
 I thought I knew enough but I didn't.
 There are so much to learn.
 Stay humble and enjoy this journey!
 Imagine how cool websites you can create in the future!

+---
+### Day 13: August 27, Saturday

+**Today's Progress**
+- Learned the importance of **Meta tags** for search engine optimization(SEO).
+- SEO: the process of making improvements to a website's content, semantics, and delivery to improve its ranking in search results.
+- Based on the results of the analysis and the content on your website, the search engine will rank the website for various **search terms**.
+- View port metadata is important for the user experience and it's also important for search engine optimization.
+This is because **many search engines now include websites mobile experience as a part of their ranking algorithms**.
+- Learend the importance of having a **Template** to be able to start new projects faster.

+**Haven't fully understood**
+- meta http-equiv="..." tags: The instructor said "This is rare to see, and it’s recommended to use HTTP headers over HTML http-equiv meta tags."

+**Thoughts**
+I love learning the html in a deeper level.
+Can't wait to apply all these knowledge in the near future.

 <!--
 ### Day 1: June 27, Monday